Where to Stay in Zurich First Time: Best Areas

 💰 Best budget hotel:Motel One Zürich

-9 Best areas to stay in Zurich for tourists
+Best areas to stay in Zurich for first-time tourists are:

-Altstadt in District 1 is the best place to stay in Zurich for first-timers because it is the most convenient location and it has a widest range of accommodation options that suit all budget travelers.
-Located on both sides of the Limmat river, Altstadt, aslo knonw as Old Town, is the historic area of Zurich, featuring the original city of Zurich, prior to it being incorporated into the region that currently makes up the city in 1893.
+Located on both sides of the Limmat river, Altstadt, aslo known as as Old Town, is the historic area of Zurich, featuring the original city of Zurich, prior to it being incorporated into the region that currently makes up the city in 1893.

 Zurich’s Old Town is characteristic of its pedestrian-only cobblestone streets and lined with picturesque buildings, some of which date back from the Middle Ages.
-Take a stroll around, you’ll find Switzerland’s highest concentration of clubs, theatres, street performers, elegant shops on medieval streets.
+This area has highest concentration of clubs, theatres, street performers, elegant shops on medieval streets.

 For anyone interested in the history and culture of the area, this is undoubtedly the place to be.
 With its origins dating back to pre-Roman times, attractions such as a Roman castle and hypocaust share the stage with the marginally more modern St Peter’s Church, Kecinsturlin Gate, and an Augustinian monastery, which were built in Medieval times.